Joel-Masiaga/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

 ### Testing
 - Create users and assign them to different groups.
 - Verify access control by logging in as users with different roles and attempting to access various parts of the application.

+# Security Measures

+## Configuration
+- `DEBUG` is set to False for production.
+- CSRF and session cookies are secured with HTTPS.
+- Browser-side protections are enabled with appropriate settings.
+- Content Security Policy (CSP) is configured to prevent XSS attacks.

+## Forms
+- All forms include `{% csrf_token %}` to protect against CSRF attacks.

+## Views
+- Use of Django ORM for safe database queries.
+- User input is validated and sanitized using Django forms.

+## Testing
+- Manually tested forms for CSRF and XSS vulnerabilities.
+- Consider using security tools for comprehensive testing.